snowsum/snowsum.github.io-/_posts/2020-07-16-50-dropshipping-suppliers.md

 Created By Steve Tan, who is a Singapore based serial entrepreneur, renowned dropshipper and full-stack digital marketer with over 14 years of extensive background in the eCommerce industry.
 Along with his brother Evan Tan, they are known as the Super Tan Brothers – the indestructible duo who can crush out brands and scale them from 0 to 7 figures in a matter of days.

 It is their advantage and disadvantage that they help you fulfill your orders at the same time they might running their own dropshipping store.
-They can share you hot selling products at the same time steal your
+They can share you hot selling products at the same time steal your idea.

 **Their strength:**
 + Product research